nraghu99/CarND-PID-Control-Project/README.md

  Kp 0.275 Kd 3.243 Ki 0.0045
  perror -0.1599 derror -0.0416 ierror 19.8111
  9. Kpd 0.022275 Kdd 0.2673 Kid 0.000495
-Kp 0.275 Kd 2.99757 Ki 0.0049955

- So finally I used this fine precision params of
+   Kp 0.275 Kd 2.99757 Ki 0.0049955 So finally I used this fine precision params of
 10. Kp, Ki and Kd 0.275, 0.0049955

- I then turnd twiddle off and ran the simulator and the carran like a champ
+ I then turnd twiddle off and ran the simulator and the car ran like a champ

 We've purposefully kept editor configuration files out of this repo in order to keep it as simple and environment agnostic as possible.
 However, we recommend